Many Roads Lead to Lithium: Formation Pathways For Lithium-Rich Red Giants: Discussion

 \section{Discussion}

-We have four primary results summarized below: \begin{enumerate}[i)] \itemsep{0em} \parskip{0em} \item Section \ref{sec:dis_rc_vs_rgb}: \lirich stars are more likely to be red clump rather than red giant branch stars.
+We have three primary results summarized below: \begin{enumerate}[i)] \itemsep{0em} \parskip{0em} \item Section \ref{sec:dis_rc_vs_rgb}: \lirich stars are more likely to be red clump rather than red giant branch stars.
 The increasing prevalence of red clump membership at higher Li-enrichment implies there is an evolutionary state dependence on lithium production, such as one associated with the He-flash. \item Section \ref{sec:dis_halpha}: We detect differences in the \halpha in a subset of \lirich stars ($\sim$20\%), which is twice the incidence of the same signal in the \dgs.
 This could reflect potential differences in rotation, chromospheric activity, and/or binarity between \lirich stars and their \dgs.
 We also report a faster rotation for a subset of the \lirich\ population as measured by the broadening velocity parameter.
 This difference in the populations of \lirich and \dgs\ as seen in the spectra and broadening velocity indicates internal enrichment via binarity -- as a driver of the Cameron-Fowler mechanism -- is responsible for Li-enrichment, for a subset of the population.
-Whether the line profiles and broadening velocity are due to true differences in rotation, or if they are a direct binary detection, this profile links to the role of a companion for these stars. \item Section \ref{sec:dis_agb}: We discover a dearth of Ba-rich stars in the \lirich sample, which are present in the \lin sample.
-We therefore conclude that the mechanism for high Ba-enrichment prohibits Li-enrichment for a subset of stars.
-This result may be due to a population of stars that have had \sprocess enhancing \textit{low}$-$mass AGB companions, which are not a source of lithium themselves, but preclude enrichment via planetary engulfment or wide-binary tidal spin-up. \item Sections \ref{sec:dis_cond_temp}: We see some population differences in the abundance distributions of the \lirich and \lin stars which change with evolutionary state, suggesting multiple mechanisms for Li-enrichment.
+Whether the line profiles and broadening velocity are due to true differences in rotation, or if they are a direct binary detection, this profile links to the role of a companion for these stars. \item Sections \ref{sec:dis_cond_temp}: We see some population differences in the abundance distributions of the \lirich and \lin stars which change with evolutionary state, suggesting multiple mechanisms for Li-enrichment.
 In particular, \lirich stars show higher \sprocess abundances than their \dgs at the base of RGB, where internal mechanisms should not be responsible for Li-enrichment.
 This is a possible signature of mass-transfer from \textit{intermediate}$-$mass AGB companions, leading to both lithium and \sprocess enhancements.
 The lack of any condensation temperature trends and differences in refractory element abundances indicates no lines of evidence for the role of planetary ingestion. \end{enumerate}